React writing patterns that occur in business

 }

-However, when working with Server Components, we can't use this code as-is.
+However, with Server Components in the mix, we can't use this code as is.

 DashboardPage uses useContext, so it can't be a Server Component.

-If we make DashboardPage a Client Component, we can't make Chart a Server Component.
+If DashboardPage becomes a Client Component, then Chart components can't be Server Components.

-This makes it difficult to meet the following requirements:
+This makes it difficult to satisfy requirements like:

 Here's a solution.
-We can implement it this way:
+We implement it like this:

-• DashboardPage (Server Component) calls a Wrapper (Client Component) to use Context
+- Call a Wrapper (Client Component) from DashboardPage (Server Component) to use Context

-• Pass Charts (Server Components) as children to the Wrapper (Client Component)
+- Pass Chart components (Server Components) as children to the Wrapper (Client Component)

-• The Wrapper (Client Component) uses React.Children to handle conditional rendering
+- Use React.Children in the Wrapper (Client Component) to handle conditional rendering

 This might be hard to explain in words, but the implementation code should make it clear: